 to monetize on Instagram.
 If you are new to affiliate marketing you may want to

 learn more about What is Affiliate Marketing?
 The Basics and The Complete Beginners Guide.

 way to use affiliate marketing is by using the images of your Instagram feed as

 There are four tools that give you two options for the link you put in your bio: either directing followers to your own created URL on their platform or directing traffic to an Insta-Tab on your blog.

-6. ShopStyleCollective– This is a sub-affiliate program that is great for fashion and beauty bloggers.
+6. ShopStyleCollective– This is a sub-affiliate program that is great for fashion and beauty content creators.
 This means you don’t have to sign up to a few affiliate networks and you can only work with them, as they work with many merchants.
 They used to have only a pay-per-click program, which anyone with a blog could sign up to with no special requirements, but they have recently introduced a pay-per-sale option.
 If you are already their affiliate, you need to actively ask to switch to the new plan; you will then no longer be paid per click.
 According to their site, at sometime in the future, they will only use pay-per-sale and eliminate the pay-per-click option.